Wedding Planning Timeline Checklist: Month-by-Month Guide

 Write Your Vows

-If you're writing personal vows, give yourself time to draft, edit, and practice them.
-Keep them to 1–2 minutes each.
+If you are writing personal vows, give yourself time to draft, edit, and practice them.
+Keep them to 1-2 minutes each.

 Break In Your Shoes